← Writing

 This is where many decision failures begin.
 Not in obvious disagreement, but in quiet acceptance.

 Instead of asking only whether an answer makes sense, you ask how it was constructed.
 What assumptions it depends on.
 What constraints shaped it.
 What alternatives were considered and why they were set aside.
 What would need to be true for it to hold under pressure.
+These questions are not adversarial, although they can feel that way if they are unfamiliar.
+They are structural, which is a quieter but more reliable category.

 They shift the focus from the surface of the answer to the architecture of the reasoning behind it.